 How can the Democrats lose on those three things, folks?

-Why I thought this country was universally for abortion, and I thought they were universally for affirmative action.
+Why, I thought this country was universally for abortion, and I thought they were universally for affirmative action, and I thought the American people distrusted religion in mass numbers.

-Apparently that's not true.
+Apparently, that's not true.

-Apparently the Democrats are vulnerable on abortion and race and religion.
+Apparently, the Democrats are vulnerable on abortion and race and religion.

-But the Democrats are vulnerable and they know it.
+We're not supposed to say this too loud, but the Democrats are vulnerable and they know it.

 This is blue state, red state politics rearing its head and slapping the Democrats upside the head, folks.

-When they can't be who they what have I always told you when they can't be who they are, because it will destroy them.
+When they can't be who they are, because it will destroy them.

 That's what I've said.